aeturrell/coding-for-economists/craft-writing-papers.md

 If you're making plots, think deeply about their purpose and how clear they are.
 You can find more information on plotting over in the {ref}`vis-intro` pages.

 To make life easier for your readers, put figures next to where they are first referenced in the text.
-If you have co-authors who prefer to have figures at the end, there's a single option toggle you can use with the LaTeX package [**endfloat**](https://texdoc.org/serve/endfloat.pdf/0).
+If you have co-authors who prefer to have figures at the end, there's a single option toggle you can use with the LaTeX package [**endfloat**](https://texdoc.org/serve/endfloat.pdf/0): turn it on before you compile it to send to them 😉.

 ## Title